Skip to main content

 1. Interest Rates

-Interest rates are expected to climb this year.
-We have been blessed with the last couple of years where interest rates have floated for the most part in the 2% range.
-The low-interest rates were a major contributing factor to California’s real estate craze that we saw in 2020 and 2021.
-One large takeaway for buyers to understand is that the interest rates for sure will be increasing this year.
-Dr. Lawrence Yun, National Association of Realtors (NAR) chief economist, expects that the 30-year fixed mortgage rate will increase to 3.5% by the end of 2022 as the Fed raises interest rates to control inflation.
-Those buyers who have been considering purchasing a home this year might want to consider doing so sooner than later.
+Interest rates are anticipated to rise this year.
+Over the past few years, we've enjoyed rates that have largely hovered around the 2% mark, a significant factor fueling California's real estate boom in 2020 and 2021.
+A critical point for buyers to note is that interest rates are almost certainly on the upswing.
+Dr. Lawrence Yun, the chief economist at the National Association of Realtors (NAR), predicts that the 30-year fixed mortgage rate will climb to 3.5% by the end of 2022 as the Federal Reserve raises rates to curb inflation.
+Buyers considering a home purchase this year may want to act sooner rather than later to take advantage of current rates before they rise.

 Although the increase in rates will still leave them at historic lows, the rate hike could affect the purchasing power of some buyers.
 One thing that some buyers will want to keep in mind if they are buying new construction with a completion date of months down the line, is that the rate you were quoted initially potentially will be different when you are actually able to lock in the interest rate closer to the close date of your home.
 For most lenders, that optimal period to lock is usually 30 days out from the closing date.
 So be sure to keep in frequent contact with your lender on where rates are at as you go—rates will be ever-changing!